MarkvanMents/docs/content/refguide/using-a-proxy-to-call-a-rest-service.md

----
-title: "Using a Proxy to Call a REST Service"
+# Using a Proxy to Call a REST Service
-parent: "consumed-rest-services"
-tags: ["studio pro"]
----

 ## 1 Introduction